The interiors creative use of color, space, and stone work is jaw dropping.

 Tales about Picasso and his two-minute, ten thousand dollar paper napkin sketch miss the point.
 Picasso never intended to sell it (the legend ends with his thrashing it).
 He quoting an absurd price was a symbolism for the process.
 For how priceless the process ought to be.
 Sure, Picasso was a productivity beast, but he never let that get in the way of his creation.
 One lollygagger who was famous for leaving most things unfinished was Leonardo da Vinci.
 It’s a miracle he finished the Mona Lisa.
 He was on it for 20 years.
 It’s hard to fathom anything like that is even possible anymore.
 It’s what makes the architect whose name you possibly never heard until now one of the most creative people that lived.
 A hundred years into his death, his work is work in progress.

 Art reflects timelessness because that’s what went into it.
 At a time when we measure our lives by the number of things we finish, we need some things we will never finish.
-To give it our dedication and divinity despite that has been God’s project.
+To give it our dedication and divinity despite that.
+To undertake God’s project.

 Originality consists of returning to the origin.